 3.1 Rewards and Consequences

-At Emerson Valley we believe that pupils should be actively and positively encouraged to behave well and work hard.
-We use a range of positive consequences or rewards.
+We believe that pupils should be actively and positively encouraged to behave well and work hard.
+We use a range of rewards and consequences that we use alongside conversations about the behaviours and choices.

 3.2 Sanctions